timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 <img width="1700" height="2200" alt="vo4Time-anchor-map-26-4-29 pdf (1) (1)-1" src="https://github.com/user-attachments/assets/e16d6c10-20ed-4bb0-bd98-67cfa9ac4599" />
 part 2 for this for seciton b what it shows is 30 next 30 minute or 6hours. c show the next 45 minute group of it

+(important . the all togther wont make sense unless you read the first 3 pdf files.)